-Yes, it may sound obvious, but brushing really is the best way that you can keep your teeth and gums in tip top condition.
+Yes, it may sound obvious, but brushing really is the best way that you can keep your teeth and gums in tip-top condition.
 Adults should choose a toothbrush with medium to firm bristles.
 Smaller, round heads are better as they allow you to get into all the hard to reach places.
 Make sure you brush at least twice a day, and if you can, after you have eaten lunch too.
 It's a good idea to always keep a toothbrush and small tube of toothpaste in your bag!

-There are a lot of different toothpastes on the market, and each one has a lot of different benefits.
-With all of the toothpastes on the market, it's easy to get confused with what is best for your oral care.
+There are a lot of different kinds of toothpaste on the market, and each one has a lot of different benefits.
+With all of the toothpaste on the market, it's easy to get confused with what is best for your oral care.
 You should make sure that you used a fluoride-based toothpaste.
 Fluoride is a natural mineral that can strengthen teeth and help to prevent tooth decay.
 Adults should ensure that they use a toothpaste with at least 1000ppm – you can check the box for this information.
 If you have particularly weak teeth then your dentist may suggest a high-fluoride toothpaste as an alternative, to help build up their strength even more.
 Children can have fluoride-based toothpaste as soon as they are old enough to spit it out, as ingesting it can lead to fluorosis which causes discoloration of the teeth.

 Mouthwash and floss can help remove microscopic bacteria in places that even the most thorough brushing still might miss.
 You should ideally use mouthwash every time you brush your teeth and floss daily before bed.

-Again, this may seem obvious, but in fact many people go lengthy periods of time without visiting their dentist because they assume that not being in any pain means everything is ok.
+Again, this may seem obvious, but in fact, many people go long periods of time without visiting their dentist because they assume that not being in any pain means everything is ok.
 Actually, regular trips to the dentist can catch potential problems before they become big, painful and expensive ones.
 Your dentist can also provide a thorough clean using specialist equipment that will help to retain your beautiful smile.
 Most dentists recommended a check-up, clean and polish every 6 months.

 Dental sealants are plastic coatings that are placed on the chewing surface of your back teeth to help prevent them from decay.
-They cover the fissures that are more vulnerable to bacteria and harder to clean, and instead provide a smooth surface that is simpler and easier to brush.
+They cover the fissures that are more vulnerable to bacteria and harder to clean and instead provide a smooth surface that is simpler and easier to brush.
 If looked after, dental sealants could last you ten years – a great investment for long-term oral health!

 It may sound like a cliché, but water really is the very best thing to drink for the health of your body and your teeth!
 Most cities now have added fluoride in their water supply, which as we know is vital to building strong teeth.
 Tap water also helps to supply the mouth and teeth with other useful minerals, flush away bad bacteria and keep the inside of your mouth healthy and hydrated.
-Water is also sugar free, meaning that you can drink as much as you like without it damaging your teeth!
+Water is also sugar-free, meaning that you can drink as much as you like without it damaging your teeth!

 According to the American Dental Association, chewing sugarless gum stimulates the production of saliva, which helps to neutralize and wash away any bacteria or food particles left on your teeth after a meal.
-It gives you nice breath too!
+It gives you a nice breath too!

 It comes as no surprise that sugar is ultra-bad news for your teeth.
-Candy, cakes, tinned fruit, sweeteners, fizzy drinks, alcohol, fruit juices and processed foods contain heaps of sugars that are bad for your body and your teeth.
-Try and limit how much refined sugar you consume for the best chance of limiting cavities, and make sure you brush the heck out of your teeth after!
+Candy, cakes, tinned fruit, sweeteners, fizzy drinks, alcohol, fruit juices, and processed foods contain heaps of sugars that are bad for your body and your teeth.
+Try and limit how much-refined sugar you consume for the best chance of limiting cavities, and make sure you brush the heck out of your teeth after!